Ade Azeez: Dover Athletic

 On 3 October 2020, Azeez joined National League side Dover Athletic, where he had previously spent time on loan, being one of four new signings on the day of the new season commencement.
 He made his debut later that day in an opening day 1-0 victory over Notts County.
 On 27 October 2020, he scored his first goal back at the club with the winner in a 3–2 victory over Eastleigh.
 Following's Dover's decision to not play any more matches in the 2020–21 season, made in late January, and subsequent null and voiding of all results, on 5 May 2021 it was announced that Azeez was out of contract and had left the club.

 Dartford

 On 16 June 2021, Azeez joined National League South side Dartford ahead of the 2021–22 season.
 After scoring seven goals at a rate of one every 88 minutes, Azeez was awarded the league's Player-of-the-Month award for August/September 2021.

 On 27 May 2022, Azeez announced he would leave the club following the end of the 2021–22 season.

 Welling United

 On 31 May 2022, Azeez joined National League South side Welling United ahead of the 2022–23 season.

 Billericay Town

 In May 2023, Azeez signed for Isthmian League Premier Division club Billericay Town.

 In February 2025, he joined Isthmian League South East Division side Sittingbourne on an initial one-month loan, later extended until the end of the season.

 Hemel Hempstead Town

 On 30 May 2025, Azeez joined National League South side Hemel Hempstead Town.

+Welling United

+In January 2026, Azeez returned to Isthmian League Premier Division club Welling United.